 In 2022, the Minnesota Public Utilities Commission approved the Resilient Minneapolis Project (RMP) as an element of Xcel Energy’s larger Integrated Distribution Plan.
 The RMP is an innovative pilot project in Minnesota that will enable three Minneapolis community sites to install rooftop solar, a battery energy storage system, and microgrid controls on their buildings.

-In April, this exciting project came a big step closer to implementation and Fresh Energy filed a letter at the Commission in support of the proposal.
-In our letter, we applauded Xcel Energy for its collaboration with three important community partners, Sabathani Community Center and the Minneapolis American Indian Center in South Minneapolis and Renewable Energy Partners in North Minneapolis, and noted the importance of Xcel Energy continuing to deepen its relationship with crucial community partners that serve BIPOC and other communities.
+On August 8, 2024, this exciting project was approved by the Minnesota Public Utilities Commission, clearing the final hurdle to implementation.
+In April, Fresh Energy filed a letter at the Commission in support of the proposal and in August we provided an opening statement at the project’s final hearing.
+In both circumstances, we applauded Xcel Energy for its collaboration with three important community partners, Sabathani Community Center and the Minneapolis American Indian Center in South Minneapolis and Renewable Energy Partners in North Minneapolis, and noted the importance of Xcel Energy continuing to deepen its relationship with crucial community partners that serve BIPOC and other communities.

 “Working with community is a crucial element of the clean energy transition.
-We must ensure that the opportunities and benefits of the clean energy economy flow to all communities,” said Shubha Harris, Equitable Policy and Affordability Consultant at Fresh Energy.
-“We’re excited that Xcel Energy has been collaborating with community partners to bring these microgrid projects to fruition.”
+We must ensure that the opportunities and benefits of the clean energy economy flow to all communities,” said Shubha Harris, Equity in Energy Policy Consultant at Fresh Energy.
+“We’re excited that Xcel Energy is been collaborating with community partners to bring these microgrid projects to fruition.”

 What makes the RMP project especially unique is that one of the partners, Renewable Energy Partners (REP), requested to own and operate the North Minneapolis Community Resilience Hub.
 REP’s desire to own the battery was initially not within the scope of the proposal, but thanks to funds available through the U.S. Department of Energy, REP was able to negotiate with Xcel Energy to own the project.
 By enabling this ownership, Xcel Energy is actualizing one of the primary goals of President Joe Biden’s Justice40 efforts, that is, to provide direct benefits to communities of color.